TajaKuzman/Transformers-GINCO-Experiments/EXPERIMENTS_LOG_PART_2.md

 # Addendum 2021-11-24T12:32:46: Possible improvements to the paper

+Stylistic unification: now we have `dataset`, but also `label set`?

 To do:
 * With Taja work out the dataset structure:
 * * One DS for unsuitable, one DS for suitable (original labels, 25 labels, with my latest splits.)